Hong Kong Mathematics Olympiad: History

 The Heat Event is usually held in four venues, for contestants from schools on Hong Kong Island, and in Kowloon, New Territories East and New Territories West respectively.
 It comprises an individual event and a group event.
-Each team sends 4 contestants among 4-6 team members for each event.
+Each team sends 4 contestants among 4–6 team members for each event.

 For the individual event, 1 mark and 2 marks will be given to each correct answer in Part A and Part B respectively.
 The maximum score for a team should be 80.

 For the group event, 2 marks will be given to each correct answer.
 The maximum score for a team should be 20.

 For the geometric construction event, the maximum score for a team should be 20 (all working, including construction work, must be clearly shown).

 In other words, a contesting school may earn 120 marks at most in the Heat Event.
 The top 50 may enter the Final Event.

-Format and Scoring in the Final Event
+Final Event

 The Final Event is usually held at the Education University of Hong Kong in Tai Po.
 It comprises 4 individual events and 4 group events.
 Before the real events begin, there is a mock event which carries no marks.
 Each team may send any 4 students for the individual events, and any 4 students for the group events.
-For every events, only answers are required.
+For every event, only answers are required.

 There are 4 questions in each Final Individual Event.
 The questions have to be solved by alternate contestants independently, and no discussions are allowed.
 For each event, the questions are interrelated, i.e. to solve the second question, the answer of the first question is needed, and to solve the third, the answer from the second is needed, etc..

 There are also 4 questions in each Final Group Event, which may be interrelated or not.
 The four contestants shall complete each event together, and discussion is allowed.

-For each event, 5 minutes is given.
+For each event, 5 minutes are given.
 There are timekeepers to report the time taken used for each team in each event.
 The detailed scoring method is: